Faique420/FaiqueWebsite.github.io/README.md

 - `assets/Faique-HeroTwo.jpg` — second optional profile photo (can be changed).

 ## Deploy
-Upload the contents of this folder to GitHub Pages, GoDaddy hosting, Netlify, Vercel, or another static host.
+Upload the contents of this folder to GitHub Pages as a static host.

-The site uses no build step and no framework.
+(The site uses no build step and no framework).